Dalhousie Alumni Association Faculty Award of Excellence for Teaching

 Value of Award

-$2000, towards the professional development of each recipient’s teaching.
+$2000, towards the professional development of the recipient’s teaching.

 A nomination package must include: